instride-ch/SocialMedia/README.md

 Social Media adds an share button to Documents and Objects.
 Users can now easily share Documents and Objects through the click of a button.

-Every click on this click-button will be tracked through every network.
+Every click on the shared-link will be tracked.

 ![Interface](docs/settings.png)
 ![Routes](docs/object-routes.png)